-Preston North End will play their 22nd league game at Kenilworth Road this weekend, as they take on Luton Town in the EFL Championship.
+Preston North End will play their 22nd league game at Kenilworth Road this weekend, as they take on Luton Town in the resumption of the EFL Championship.

 The two sides had met twice in the FA Cup – in the 1890’s and 1920s – before their very first league meeting, which didn’t come until September 1949, playing out a 1-1 draw in Luton.